Dref360/keras-transform/README.md

 Also, a lot of documentation needs to be done.
 Any PR that adds a new feature needs to be tested.

+Here's an example where X is an image and the groundtruth is the grayscale.
+The code can be found [here](examples/make_gifs.py)

+![alt-text][examples/example.gif]

 # TODO
 - [x] Handle masked augmentation
 - [x] Random rotation